Migraine & melancholic depresion – 2017 update

 For many years it has been my habit to contact researchers, who have published subsequently un-replicated new treatment reports, to ask why they have not published anything else since then.
 Many of them simply decline to answer such questions, the honest ones admit further work was a failure — but, the subsequent failures are almost never published.

-I would not hesitate to use MAOIs for prophylaxis in severe migraine.
-And since these drugs are safer and easier to use than most people imagine, as I have discussed elsewhere (39), they would seem to be the underused ammunition in the therapeutic armamentarium.
-For patients who are bipolar they represent an especially good choice since many people are of the opinion MAOIs are a good option for the depressive phase of BPD.
-Furthermore, elderly patients tolerate them particularly well.
+Since MAOIs are safer and easier to use than most people imagine, as I have discussed elsewhere (32), they would seem to be the underused ammunition in the therapeutic armamentarium.
+For patients who are bipolar they represent a possible choice, since many are of the opinion TCP is an option for the depressive phase of BPD.

 GABA and Valproate

-Valproate enhances the action of GABA, which is the major inhibitory neurotransmitter in the CNS, and seems to be of firmly established efficacy for migraine.
+Valproate enhances the action of GABA, which is the major inhibitory neurotransmitter in the CNS, and seems to be of established efficacy for migraine.
 One imagines this indicates that another of the contributing mechanisms involved in the poly-genic susceptibility to both migraine and BPD, involves some kind of sensitivity and over-reactiveness of the CNS.
-In that context, it is notable that Valproate is an extremely effective anti-manic drug, also with useful prophylactic activity, for bipolar disorder itself.
-It therefore has a special place in patients who are bipolar.
-How good is that.
+In that context, it is notable that Valproate is an effective anti-manic drug, also with probable prophylactic activity, for bipolar disorder itself.
+It therefore has a place in patients who are bipolar.

 Guideline recommendations for migraine prophylaxis

-It is appropriate to preface any comment about guidelines by noting their often undeclared conflicts of interest (49), and biases (50, 51), and the considerably discrepant recommendations by different groups compiling guidelines, which attests to their inherent problems.
+It is appropriate to preface any comment about guidelines (see other comment here) by noting their often undeclared conflicts of interest (42), and biases (43, 44), and the considerably discrepant recommendations by different groups compiling guidelines, which attests to their inherent problems.
 Nonetheless, it is of use to be aware of what drugs are, and are not, recommended in such sources.
 Anyone familiar with my writing will know of my considerable scepticism about the backbone of guidelines, meta-analysis, which I refer to as the ‘phrenology of the new millennium’.